DULSE (Palmaria palmata)

 The tuber like root of the Devil’s Claw is used exclusively as a medicine in Southern and West Africa, Europe and Northern America.
 Best results are experienced from drinking a tea or eating the powdered root.
 Traditionally it has also been used as a topical medicine for the skin.

-Dulse is rich in protein, fibre, calcium, copper, iodine, iron, magnesium, potassium, zinc, manganese and vitamins A, C, B1, B2 and B6.
+Dulse is rich in protein, fiber, calcium, copper, iodine, iron, magnesium, potassium, zinc, manganese and vitamins A, C, B1, B2 and B6.
 It also contains polyphenols, polysaccharides and focoidan.

 People with an iodine allergy should not consume seaweed.
 If you are taking any prescription medications, especially in the case of thyroid disorders, please consult your healthcare professional before consuming Dulse Seaweed.